e-roy/vite-react-tailwind-lens/README.md

 ### With Vite + ReactJs + TailwindCss3 + WAGMI

+### RECENTLY UPDATED LIBRARIES - SOME ON CHAIN INTERACTIONS MY NOT WORK PROPERLY

 This is an template example of a basic build for a front-end application on top of [Lens Protocol](https://docs.lens.xyz/docs).

 This template hosted with [fleek.co](https://fleek.co/) at [https://jolly-snow-9071.on.fleek.co/](https://jolly-snow-9071.on.fleek.co/)